Why perfect timber doesn’t make perfect sense.

 ‘Select Grade’ upheld as the ideal, but at what cost?

-That creates real consequences, especially here in Australia.
-It limits the material available for premium use.
-It drives up cost and complexity.
-And it reinforces an aesthetic that doesn’t reflect the nature of our forests — or the future of sustainable design.
+That creates real consequences — especially in Australia.
+It limits how much of our timber can be used in premium applications, drives up costs, and adds unnecessary complexity to sourcing and processing.
+And it reinforces an aesthetic that doesn’t reflect the diversity of our native forests — or the future of sustainable design.

 Nature doesn’t do uniform

-In parts of the world where timber comes from fast-growing plantations — like North America or Russia — uniformity is easier to achieve.
+In parts of the world — like North America or Russia — where timber comes from vast, even-aged forests, uniformity is easier to achieve.
 But Australian hardwoods tell a different story.

 when Select is the only grade we ask for, we risk losing the character — and the sustainability — of what makes timber… timber.